TheKingAde/AI-Powered-Support-Chatbot-with-Document-Upload/README.md

 ### 3. AI Integration

-- Use OpenAI API to:
+- Use g4f  to:
   - Generate vector embeddings for all document chunks (using embedding models)
   - Store embeddings in a vector search system (can be simple in-memory or FAISS)
 - When user asks a question:
   - Use similarity search on embeddings to find relevant chunks
-  - Send retrieved context along with user query to OpenAI chat/completion API
+  - Send retrieved context along with user query to g4f chat/completion
   - Return human-like, context-aware answers
 - Support fallback to a default FAQ knowledge base if no documents are uploaded